-s.I adore a good iframe
+iframes.I adore a good iframe.

 They’re so elegant as a web component.

-, set it up to accept some query parameters and get it hosted.
+Just expose an endpoint, say https://writewithharper.com/editor, set it up to accept some query parameters and get it hosted.

 Now you can access this web-component from any page that has a loose enough Content Security Policy.